 How faxing affects survey quality

-Faxing introduces several challenges:
+Faxing introduces several challenges that can impact recognition:

-- Resolution loss - Faxes typically transmit at 200 DPI or less
+- Resolution loss.
+Faxes typically transmit at 200 DPI or less.

 Despite these challenges, most faxed surveys process successfully with proper preparation.